"

 • Mozilla Firefox

 • Mozilla Firefox is a free browser for both Mac and PCs, it functions very similar to Microsoft Edge (the replacement for Internet Explorer) which comes pre-installed on Windows machines and Safari which comes pre-installed on Mac devices.
-Each browser has it’s advantages and disadvantages; but two is better than one.
+Each browser has its advantages and disadvantages, but two are better than one.
 One of the first steps to try when troubleshooting Internet problems is to try a different browser.
 Having two browsers installed allows you to do this.
 Since both Macs and PCs have a pre-installed browser and Firefox works on both, it’s a good solution as a second browser.

 • Opera